Rinchu93/cgal/Guidelines/Source_code_management/Developing-Features-with-Git.md

 simply updated.

 Remarks:
-- In fact, rebuilding CGAL is '''only needed if a cpp file has been added, removed or altered or include dirs have been added or deleted ''' during the switch/update
+- In fact, rebuilding CGAL is only needed if a cpp file has been added, removed or altered or include dirs have been added or deleted during the switch/update
 - As CGAL mainly consists of
 header files, actual rebuilds are often not needed.
 - For the same